vjgtigers/traffic-sim/README.md

 run sumo from the command line with: sumo-gui -c map.sumocfg --remote-port 13333 --start this is using sumo 1.25.0

-then run the pythonConnect.py file
+then run the closeReroute.py/rerouteImmediately.py file (the first one will only reroute when close to the blockage, the second one will reroute the moment the vehicle spawns in)

 the simulation will not start until it connects